Ethics at Gaia House

 The role of the Ethical Ombudsperson and the Ethics and Reconciliation Council

-Everyone who lives, works or practises at Gaia House is expected to follow the five ethical precepts.
+Everyone who lives, works or practises at Gaia House is expected to follow the 5 ethical precepts.

-Everyone who teaches at Gaia House is required to adhere to the Teachers’ Code of Ethics.
+Everyone who teaches at Gaia House is required to adhere to the Teacher Code of Ethics.

 While ethical breaches in our community are fortunately rare, we recognise that they can occur.
-Gaia House has established the role of the Ethical Ombudsperson to receive complaints concerning breaches of the ethical guidelines, to support complainants, and to ensure that their concerns are heard and dealt with appropriately.
+Gaia House has established the role of the Ethical Ombudsperson, receive complaints concerning breaches of the ethical guidelines, to support complainants, and to ensure that their concerns are heard and dealt with appropriately.